ozgurgogersin/JAVA_OOP_Projects/README.md

 The Cafe App leverages OOP principles to maintain a structured and maintainable codebase.
 Key OOP concepts used include:

-### Cafe App Encapsulation

-- Data (e.g., order details, prices) is encapsulated within classes, allowing controlled access through methods.
+- **Encapsulation**: Data (e.g., order details, prices) is encapsulated within classes, allowing controlled access through methods.

-### Cafe App Inheritance

-- The application uses inheritance to create specialized food classes, such as `Borscht`, `Dosa`, `Donuts`, `Kebap`, and `Lasagna`, extending common functionality.
+- **Inheritance**: The application uses inheritance to create specialized food classes, such as `Borscht`, `Dosa`, `Donuts`, `Kebap`, and `Lasagna`, extending common functionality.

-### Cafe App Abstraction

-- Abstraction is applied to represent and interact with food items and their properties, providing a simplified user experience.
+- **Abstraction**: Abstraction is applied to represent and interact with food items and their properties, providing a simplified user experience.

-### Cafe App Polymorphism

-- Polymorphism is used to allow different food items to be handled uniformly, ensuring flexibility and extensibility.
+- **Polymorphism**: Polymorphism is used to allow different food items to be handled uniformly, ensuring flexibility and extensibility.

 ## Cafe App Error Handling and Bug Catching